kottesh/ktsh.in/content/blog/arch-install.md

 * 8G for swap
 * Remaining in my case its 470G for the root(/) file system.

-then format the drives and then do pacstrap for installing system base packages.
+"then format the drives and then do pacstrap for installing system base packages."